Terms & Conditions

 • Focussing on narrowing the attainment gap for all students

-• Ensure students are safe from terrorist and extremist material when accessing the internet in schools.
-Schools should ensure that suitable filtering is in place and teach students about online safety
+• Ensure students are safe from terrorist and extremist material when accessing the internet.
+Ensuring students are taught about online safety.

 Managing Risks and Responding to Events